jd-aig/multimodal-product-summarization-challenge/README.md

 Release of detailed task guidelines & training data:	2022/4/5

+First submission of results on the test data:	2022/5/1

 Registration deadline:	2022/5/5

-Release of test data:	2022/5/10

-Participants’ results submission deadline:	2022/5/20
+Participants’ results submission deadline:	2022/6/3

-Evaluation results release and call for system reports and conference paper:	2022/5/30
+Evaluation results release and call for system reports and conference paper:	2022/6/10

 Conference paper submission deadline (only for shared tasks):	2022/6/20